deutsche-nationalbibliothek/casimir-workshop/data/README.md

 The test-set used in this tutorial consists of 8415 records from the DNB's catalogue.
-Each record is annotated with one or more subject groups from the DNB's subject group system ("Sachgruppen der deutschen Nationalbibliografie"), which is essentialy equal to the DDC's highest order classification.
+Each record is annotated with one or more subject groups from the DNB's subject group system ("Sachgruppen der deutschen Nationalbibliografie"), which are based on the Dewey Decimal Classification (DDC).
 The test-set is chosen to contain an approximately equal number of records from 18 selected scientific subject groups.